Jen Lindley: Season 2

 In the aftermath of her grandfather's death, Jen becomes depressed and dismayed when Dawson begins dating Joey.
 She tries to seduce him and finds herself increasingly isolated as a result.
 She ends up striking up a friendship with Abby Morgan, a mean girl who everyone disliked, and they often drank and partied together, much to Grams' dismay.
-They fell out for a short while when a sailor docked in Capeside who Abby was attracted to chose to date Jen instead.
+They fell out for a short while when a sailor docked in Capeside, who Abby was attracted to, chose to date Jen instead.
 During her sophomore year, Jen also briefly dated a conservative Christian, but broke up with him after he was revealed to be a homophobe (this came out while gay rumors were circulating about Jen's friend Jack McPhee.)
-She later re-befriended Abby who died shortly again from after falling off a pier while drunk, and it sent Jen into a depressive downward spiral.
-Grams kicked Jen out of the house due to her behaviour so she briefly stayed with the Leery's before she attempted a reconciliation with her parents, but they again rejected her.
+She later re-befriended Abby who died shortly after from falling off a pier while drunk, which sends Jen into a depressive downward spiral.
+Grams kicked Jen out of the house due to her behaviour so she briefly stayed with the Leerys before she attempted a reconciliation with her parents, but they again rejected her.
 Jen then went to live with Jack, but eventually they decided to both move in with Grams.